Moderocky/Krow/README.md

 >
 > Coincidentally, K comes after J in the alphabet.

-## Language Efficiency

-Whether or not Krow is 'faster' or 'better' than another JVM language is difficult to answer.

-The result code that ReKrow produces is minimalist: a class written in Krow will be much smaller than a class written in Java.
-This is because ReKrow includes no source metadata (line numbers, variable names) which take up a large amount of space in `javac`'s class result.

-Code compiled by Krow could be more efficient than Java code.
-Some results are natively more efficient than what `javac` produces, particularly when it comes to logic instructions.
-> *Note:* I don't know why this is the case.
-Krow is about 30% faster at inverting booleans, for example.

-On the other hand, `javac` will spot and remove loops and variable assignments it deems pointless, whereas ReKrow will not.
-This is very minor - JIT will catch it all in the end.

-Outside these small edge cases, the efficiency of Krow code will depend entirely on the programmer: ReKrow does exactly what you tell it to, mistakes and all. :)

-> *Note:* I would imagine a very proficient programmer could write much more efficient code in Krow but, equally, a mere mortal like myself would probably benefit from `javac`'s hand-holding a lot of the time. :)

 ## The ReKrow Compiler

 The basic Krow compiler is called 'ReKrow'.